SoPepo32/mavm/README.md

 for example, 3 squared "3**2"

 or 3 cubed "3**3".
 For square root, use "//2", and for any other root, replace the 2 with its corresponding number.
 For example, cube root would be "//3".
 For square root, the square root of 9 would be 9//2.
 For division, use /, with the number being divided on the left and the divisor on the right.
 For multiplication, use *, using the same logic.
 For addition, use +.
 For subtraction, use -.
 And those are all the calculation symbols.

 IMPORTANT!
 The number used and the symbol are not in the same string; they are separated.
 For example, [9, "//", 2], not ["9//2"].
 The same applies to exponentiation, division, multiplication, addition, and subtraction; the numbers/variables are separated from the symbols.

+IMPORTANT!
+If you want to create a list with predefined values, you must use double square brackets [[-values-]], otherwise it will be a calculation.
+Only if you initialize without predefined values ​​(i.e., an empty list) can you use brackets [], but [[]] is recommended for consistency in the menu code.

 {"range": ["starting_value", -starting_value of the range-, "final_value", -final_value of the range-, "definition", -definition_value-, "output_variable", -output_variable-]}
 This command allows you to store values ​​between two numbers in a variable.
 The definition is determined by the "definition" parameter, and the direction (whether to start with the highest or lowest value) is indicated with a negative number if it's from largest to smallest and with a positive number if it's from smallest to largest. "starting_value" should contain the starting value of the range, not the smallest.